 In a word, yes!
 Christmas is a really busy time on the island, with almost full occupancy.
-So book your flights and accommodation early, and make sure you reserve your hire car in plenty of time as well, as the island always runs out of cars.
+So book your flights and accommodation early, and make sure you reserve your hire car in plenty of time as well, as the island always runs out of cars at Christmas time.

 What’s the weather like?

 December weather here is generally in the mid 20’s during the day, falling to 15 to 17 at night.
 Most days are very definitely beach or pool weather, and you will get a sun tan.
-We do occasionally get rain in December, but typically on only 4 or 5 days.
+We do occasionally get rain in December, but typically on only 4 or 5 days of the month.

 The ocean still retains some heat from the summer, so temps will be around 21 or 22 degrees at the surface.

-We can’t guarantee the Christmas day weather, but in recent years the day itself has been magnificent, as you can see from all the photos on this page.
+We can’t guarantee the Christmas day weather, but in recent years the day itself has been magnificent.

 What is there to see and do?